About Our TeamThe Hill Country Arts Foundation Family

 Rosanne has been the director of visual arts since 2013.
 She also acts as director of development for HCAF.

 Born and mostly raised in Colorado, Sarah got to Texas as quickly as she could.
 She graduated from Colorado State University in 2000 with a degree in Theatre with an emphasis in directing.
 The day after graduating, she moved to Texas and got an internship at the Point Theatre her first day here.
 Since that first day, she has been in love with the Point.
 The first show she ever directed here was I Love You, You’re Perfect, Now Change!
 She has stage managed, directed, acted in, done fight choreography and makeup design for so many shows, she has lost count.
 She has also had the pleasure of directing and acting at other theatres in the area.
-In 2014, Sarah became the Artistic Director at the Point (her dream job!) and enjoys guiding actors and directors in putting on wonderful shows.
+In 2014, Sarah became the Artistic Director at the Point and Director of Theatre in 2017.

 Sarah met her husband, Marcelo, on a blind date to Jamaica.
 Together, they have 3 rescue cats and 2 rescue dogs.
 They make soap and cheese, raise chickens, and anything else that strikes them to try.
 Marcelo is a nurse and participates in Scottish Games and Sarah likes to watch him throw heavy things in a kilt.